All hotels that operate gaming machines are required to pay gaming machine tax.

 Gaming machine tax is calculated and paid quarterly.
-If your hotel makes less than $50,000 in quarterly gaming machine profit, you pay no tax.
+Hotels that make less than $50,000 in quarterly gaming machine profit are not required to pay tax.

-If you have a question about the assessment of your gaming machine tax, call the DMS Help Desk on 1800 307 551, Monday to Friday, 8.30am to 5.30pm.
+If you have a question about the assessment of your gaming machine tax, contact:

-DMS website for useful information to frequently asked questions.
+The DMS website also has answers to frequently asked questions.

-If you have any questions or concerns about your invoice and can't come to an agreement with DMS, contact the Gaming Systems Unit:
+If you have any questions or concerns about your invoice and can't come to an agreement with DMS, contact us:

-Any hotels suffering financial hardship can ask for help from the Gaming Machine
+If you’re experiencing financial hardship you can ask for help from the Gaming Machine Tax Deferral scheme.